ErdenizUnvan/Containerize_Secure_Scale_RAG_Application_With_Qdrant_and_OpenAI_API/README.md

 SPCORE1.pdf

 once the docker compose file works, use chat.py code to tak with documents and check the logs by executing log.py

+If you ask questions about CCNP Service Provider subjects, your question will be searched only through Service Privider collections.

+If you ask questions about CCNP DevNet-Network Automation subjects, your question will be searched only through DevNet collections.

+If you ask unrelated questions, then your question will be answered as "out of scope".